ricardogodi/simple-c-semantic-checker/README.md

 ### Contributions

-The C# framework was provided by Prof. Joe Hummel and later modified by Pat Troy, UIC.
+The F# framework was provided by Prof. Joe Hummel and later modified by Pat Troy, UIC.
 My specific contribution as a student was to create the parser and semantic analyzer in `parser.fs`, `analyzer.fs`, and `checker.fs` modules.

 ## Instructions